raspberrypilearning/blender-tree-of-cubes/en/step_1.md

 </div>

+--- collapse ---
+---
-### What you will learn
+title: "What you will learn"
+---

-This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum):
+This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum){:target="_blank"}:

 + [Design basic 2D and 3D assets](https://curriculum.raspberrypi.org/design/creator/){:target="_blank"}

+--- /collapse ---

+--- collapse ---
+---
+title: "What you will need"
+---

+### Hardware

++ A desktop or laptop computer capable of running the Blender software

+### Software

++ [Blender](https://www.blender.org/download/){:target="_blank"} (v2.73 or higher)

+--- /collapse ---

 ### Additional information for educators